airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 function is called, the better position you will be in to optimize it appropriately.

-There are two main categories of optimization - local optimizationslocal optimizations and global optimizationsglobal optimizations.
+There are two main categories of optimization - local optimizations and global optimization.
 Local optimizations consist of optimizations that are either hardware specific
 - such as the fastest way to perform a given computation - or program-specific - such as making a specific piece of code perform the